Basic Buddhist Teachings and Practices

 The Noble Eightfold Path

-The Noble Eigthfold Path is the fourth of the Four Noble Truths, and offers eight factors for us to cultivate in order to liberate ourselves from suffering.
+The Noble Eigthfold Path is the fourth of the Four Noble Truths, and offers eight factors for us to cultivate in order to liberate ourselves from suffering, or achieve enlightenment.
 Although they are often listed in order, they are not to be cultivated in a linear fashion.
 Rather, we cultivate them together, especially as many are connected to other factors.

 - Wise View